What You Need to Know

 Works that are funded and produced for specific commercial or promotional purposes.

 Including but not limited to commercials, title sequences, station/program identification spots, music videos, and trailers.

-Preschool: Any non-feature animated film (under 30 minutes) that is aimed specifically at young audiences aged 0-5.
+Any non-feature animated film (under 30 minutes) that is aimed specifically at young audiences aged 13 and older.